ZBNZGIT/ProxNoter/README.md

 <img width="657" height="363" alt="image" src="https://github.com/user-attachments/assets/c2b277af-65a7-46c3-a689-8ad3034d9304" />

-# ProxNoter Installation Guide ⚙️

-Follow these instructions to quickly install **ProxNoter** globally on your Proxmox VE node.

 ## 🚀 One-Command Quick Install

 Run the following command as **root** (or via `sudo`) inside your Proxmox VE terminal.
 This script automatically downloads the binary tool, places it in your local environment paths, sets execution permissions, and configures a global bash alias: